openstack-archive/pylockfile/doc/lockfile.rst

 .. class:: symlinklockfile.SymlinkLockFile(path, threaded=True)

    This class uses the :func:`symlink(2)` system call as the basic lock mechanism.
-The parameters have the same meaning as for the :class:`LinkLockFile` class.
+The parameters have the same meaning and constraints as for the :class:`LinkLockFile` class.

 .. class:: mkdirlockfile.MkdirLockFile(path, threaded=True)

    This class uses the :func:`mkdir(2)` system call as the basic lock mechanism.
-The parameters have the same meaning as for the :class:`LinkLockFile` class.
+The parameters have the same meaning and constraints as for the :class:`LinkLockFile` class.

 .. class:: sqlitelockfile.SQLiteLockFile(path, threaded=True)